Education Financing

 Financial aid is money used to pay for college and includes grants, scholarships, work-study jobs, and loans.

-Getting Financial aid starts with completing the Free Application for Federal Student Aid (FAFSA®).
+Getting financial aid starts with completing the Free Application for Federal Student Aid (FAFSA®).

 Submit the application even if you don’t think you would qualify for federal financial aid.
 You cannot borrow through the Direct or PLUS loan programs without completing the FAFSA.